Course overview

 • be working in an environment where ECG interpretation can be employed

-• have access to IT equipment.
+• have access to IT equipment, including a printer.

 Employability